minkphp/MinkBundle/README.md

 $kernel->handle(Request::createFromGlobals())->send();
 ```

-and use it in your test suites (front controller will be used by Goutte and Sahi drivers):
+and use it in your test suites (front controller will be used by Goutte and Sahi sessions):

 ``` yml
 # ...